fjmoeller/flosrocketbricks/README.md

 ## How To Update LDR Parts
 1. Replace files in src/assets/origParts
-2. run printPartMapper.py
+2. run `py printPartMapper.py origparts/parts lists/mappedPrintedList.txt`
-3. put manual printed mapped parts into printed part map
+3. also put manual printed mapped parts into mappedPrintedList.txt
 4. put new LDConfig.ldr into /lists
+### Current local part list is on this version: Parts Update 2023-05